 Read about some of the the best restaurants at the lively Tel Aviv Port and the Namal market.

-Hatachana, the renovated Old Train Station is well worth a visit its its own right, and has some excellent restaurants.
+Hatachana, the renovated Old Train Station is well worth a visit and has some excellent restaurants.

 With so many Israelis travelling to South American, its cuisine is especially popular in Israel.
 Here are some South American eateries in Tel Aviv.